 This bears out with our own experiences.
 The drive to compete and do well is usually best when people are brought together from similar positions.
-The race has to be close, or else you’ll feel like it is a waste of your efforts to try to catch up when someone is so far ahead.
+The race has to be close, or you’ll feel like it is a waste of your efforts to try to catch up with someone so far ahead.

-It can be frustrating to be paired up with a partner that is significantly more skilled than you are, and it’s also not ideal to have someone that is far below your level, you simply won’t be spurred on to achieving greater performance.
+It can be frustrating to be paired up with a partner that is significantly more skilled than you are, and it’s also not ideal to have someone who is far below your level, as you simply won’t be spurred on to achieving greater performance.

-Another factor in competitive performance is the sense of how many people you are competing against.
+Another factor in competitive performance is how many people you are competing against.
 Does it matter whether you are going against a smaller group of people versus a wider field?